Blogger and seed manager Jenna Langley Blue dives into cover crop varieties and how they relate to soil health

 Cover crops have become one of the ag industry’s most exciting and valuable trends in recent years, and for good reason: Covers have been shown to build healthy sustainable soil and contribute to higher crop productivity.
 But part of maximizing your success means finding the right cover crops for your land, and that’s not always an easy thing to do.
 For that reason, my guide to cover crops hopes to pinpoint some of the things you should look for in a cover crop, as well as the strengths and drawbacks of some key varieties.

 It’s been nice in 2020 to return to a mostly normal planting season.
-There’s no question that back in 2019, with its tricky weather and delayed planting, it was difficult see American farmers struggle to get their cash crops in the ground and have the option to use cover crops to complement their farming operation.
+There’s no question that back in 2019, with its tricky weather and delayed planting, it was difficult to watch as American farmers struggle to get their cash crops in the ground and have the option to use cover crops to complement their farming operation.

 Regardless of the situation, though, as a professional cover crop manager, I’m one of the most popular people to farmers, ag retailers, seed salesmen, and farming enthusiasts this time of year.
 I enjoy any opportunity to be the cool kid (because this never happens), and I am happy to help and am grateful for the opportunity to share my knowledge through this detailed guide to cover crops and how they relate to soil health.
 Please note, the perspectives and opinions that follow are my own.